-- a) Administration-the overall management of library activities; may be viewed as having planning, staffing, organizing, directing, and controlling aspects; - b) Selection--choosing materials to be added to and removed from the collection; - c) Acquisition--procuring selected materials; - d) Cataloguing--preparing acquired materials for reference and bibliography; - e) Processing--preparing catalogued materials for circulation; - f) Reference--exploiting catalogued materials; - g) Bibliography--exploiting extant materials; - h) Circulation-controlling catalogued materials; - i) Maintenance--procuring and maintaining library equipment and furnishings; - j) Supply--procuring and controlling consumable supplies; - k) Systems analysis--analyzing library systems.
+- a) Administration--the overall management of library activities; may be viewed as having planning, staffing, organizing, directing, and controlling aspects; - b) Selection--choosing materials to be added to and removed from the collection; - c) Acquisition--procuring selected materials; - d) Cataloguing--preparing acquired materials for reference and bibliography; - e) Processing--preparing catalogued materials for circulation; - f) Reference--exploiting catalogued materials; - g) Bibliography--exploiting extant materials; - h) Circulation--controlling catalogued materials; - i) Maintenance--procuring and maintaining library equipment and furnishings; - j) Supply--procuring and controlling consumable supplies; - k) Systems analysis--analyzing library systems.

-B.1.1 Head.
-Information Services
+B.1.1 Head, Information Services

-Is responsible to the Director of Library Services for the provision of reference service, for bibliographic instruction and for collection development; and for such other professional duties as the Director may assign.
+Is responsible to the University Librarian for the provision of reference service, for bibliographic instruction and for collection development; and for such other professional duties as the Director may assign.

-B.1.2 Head.
-Collection Management
+B.1.2 Head, Collection Management

-Is responsible to the Director of Library Services for the acquisitions, cataloguing, processing and circulation functions; and for such other professional duties as the Director may assign.
+Is responsible to the University Librarian for the acquisitions, cataloguing, processing and circulation functions; and for such other professional duties as the Director may assign.

-B.1.3 Head.
-Automated Systems
+B.1.3 Head, Automated Systems

-Is responsible to the Director of Library Services for the operation of all computerized systems, including the modules of BuCAT and other applications of technology within the library; for initiating and implementing systems development; and for such other professional duties as the Director may assign.
+Is responsible to the University Librarian for the operation of all computerized systems, including the modules of BU CAT and other applications of technology within the library; for initiating and implementing systems development; and for such other professional duties as the Director may assign.